D4wnstar/aetherwisp/Analytical mechanics/Lagrangian mechanics/Lagrange equation.md

 > $$F_{j}=2m(\dot{\mathbf{q}}\times \boldsymbol{\omega})_{j}$$
 > which is exactly our Coriolis force.

-> [!example] 3D free particle in an inertial frame of reference
+> [!example]- 3D free particle in an inertial frame of reference
 > Another typical case of velocity dependence is a [[free particle]] in an inertial [[frame of reference]].
 Since there is no potential, Lagrangian is just the kinetic energy:
 > $$L(x,y,z,\dot{x},\dot{y},\dot{z})=\frac{m}{2}(\dot{x}^{2}+\dot{y}^{2}+\dot{z}^{2})$$
 > The issue here figuring out the motion relative to the moving frame.
 Normally, this would require a lot of imagination and lengthy mathematics to try to understand the relative motion.
 The benefit of Lagrangian mechanics is that no such thing is needed: since frame changes lead to apparent forces, the process of figuring this out is identical to any other force and is just a matter of applying the usual mathematical algorithm; no fancy methods required.